 Two transmission schemes are supported for PUSCH: codebook based transmission and non-codebook based transmission.
 The UE is configured with codebook based transmission when the higher layer parameter ulTxConfig is set to 'Codebook', the UE is configured non-codebook based transmission when the higher layer parameter ulTxConfig is set to 'NonCodebook'.

+When the UE is not configured with codebook based transmission or non-codebook based transmission, the UE is not expected that the PUSCH transmission is scheduled by DCI format 0_1.

 --- End of text proposal ---